IgniteUI/igniteui-docfx/en/components/checkbox.md

 <igx-checkbox [indeterminate]="true"></igx-checkbox>
 ```

-We can create an app that has a list of tasks that need to be done and one master checkbox that's going to be checked only if all the tasks beloware completed.
-We're going to upgrade the previous sample.
+We can create an app that has a list of tasks that need to be done and one master checkbox that's going to be checked only if all the tasks are completed.
+Let's update the previous sample.
 Starting with the template:

 ```html
 <!-- app.component.html -->